 POSTGRADUATE PROGRAM

 People who make the biggest impact working in and around PMOs should also be recognized as candidates for the C and n-1 levels.
-Obtaining certifications helps to ensure their depth of understanding in PMO management and project management, but there is no substitute for a postgraduate degree.
+Obtaining certifications helps ensure their depth of understanding in PMO management and project management, but there is no substitute for a postgraduate degree.

 The Association for International Project Management Officers (AIPMO) is delighted to announce a strategic academic partnership with Alma Mater Europaea – ECM for the launch of a new doctorate degree in “Strategy, Project Leadership, and PMO Management.”
 This program, which will initially be part of the project management curriculum, marks a pivotal step in AIPMO’s commitment to advancing PMO management as a globally recognized profession.